tigase/halcyon/docs/src/restructured/topics/modules/EntityCapabilitiesModule.rst

 * The ``node`` is URI to identify your software.
 As default library uses ``https://tigase.org/halcyon`` URI.

 * With ``cache`` propery you can use own implementation of capabilities cache store, for example JDBC based, to keep all received capabilities between your application restarts.

+* The ``storeInvalid`` property allow to force storing received capabilities with invalid versification string.
+By default, it is set to ``false``.
+For more information about the possible consequences of disabling the validation verification string, refer to the `Security Considerations <https://xmpp.org/extensions/xep-0115.html#security>`__ chapter.

 Getting capabilities
 ^^^^^^^^^^^^^^^^^^^^